esikm/Pillow/README.rst

 Python Imaging Library (Fork)
 -----------------------------

-Pillow is the friendly PIL fork by `Alex Clark and Contributors <https://github.com/python-pillow/Pillow/graphs/contributors>`_.
-PIL is the Python Imaging Library by Fredrik Lundh and Contributors.
+Pillow is the friendly PIL2 fork by `Alex Clark and Contributors <https://github.com/python-pillow/Pillow/graphs/contributors>`_.
+PIL2 is the Python Imaging Library by Fredrik Lundh and Contributors.

 .. start-badges